google/rekall/tools/devel/README.txt

     > git checkout -b uname_example                        # new branch

-## Step 4: Do your changes and commit them locally in git
+## Step 4a: Do your changes and commit them locally in git

     > echo "file contents" > awesome_example.txt
     > git add awesome_example.txt
     > git commit -a -m "An awesome commit, for an awesome example."

+## Step 4b: Rebasing your tracking branch

+If in step 4a you get a notification that "you may need to rebase your tracking branch", try running:

+    > git pull origin master

 ## Step 5: Upload CL using 'git cl'

     > git cl upload origin/master

 Then click on the `publish & mail` link to send email to the reviewers from the rietveld website.
+Note that double "git status -s" codes, e.g.
+AM (Added Modified) can cause rietveld to show "error: old chunk mismatch".

 ## Step 6: Make code review changes and publish new versions of your code